rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 ### Change the default SSH port

-Security by obscurity is never the solution, and **changing the default port isn't a foolproof security measure**, but it will deter automated attacks.
+Security by obscurity is never the solution, and **port change is hardly a silver bullet**, but it will deter automated attacks.

-`Port 1023` # Genrally used for testing
+`Port 1023` # Generally used for testing

->Changing the port can create a security issue.
+> Changing the port can create a security issue.
 {: .prompt-warning}

-The problem here is that changing the port can create a security issue called "Non-Privileged Port Binding" or "Ephemeral Port Hijacking".
+The catch here is that changing the port can create a security issue called "Non-Privileged Port Binding" or "Ephemeral Port Hijacking".
-Any unprivileged local user is able to bind and listen to unprivileged ports (1024-65535).
+While Linux restricts privileged ports (1-1023) to the root user, any unprivileged local user is able to bind and listen to unprivileged ports (1024-65535).
 Therefore, if our SSH server is running on, say, port 2222, and it crashes, a local user could start a fake SSH server on this port.

 My choice here is to implement Port Forwarding from the external firewall.